Security Audit

 @forcecalendar/core

 The recurrence expansion engine processes RFC 5545 RRULE patterns.
-Complex or maliciously crafted rules could potentially cause excessive computation (algorithmic complexity attack).
+Previously lacked hard limits on occurrence count, which could cause excessive computation via algorithmic complexity attack.

 +Expansion is CPU-bound only -- no I/O or network side effects